zozadonis/cron-apu-timetable/README.md

 ```

-You can get the `APU_TIMETABLE_S3` by accessing your browser's dev tools when viewing APSpace's timetable.

 Google Account Variables actually refer to the JSON file that you can download after creating a service account.

 To simplify the process and ensure that the JSON file works in the `.env` file, I've created a helper function to help you convert the file.